Drawing Errors Drive 1 in 4 Engineering Changes: Why It Matters for Compliance, Costs, and Contracts

 - Drawing errors are a leading cause of engineering change orders (ECOs), accounting for roughly 25% of all changes in regulated industries like aerospace.

-- Each ECO triggered by a drawing issue can cost $1,000–$15,000, not including ripple effects like rework, delay, or audit exposure.
+- Each ECO triggered by a drawing issue consumes significant engineering capacity and represents 20-50% of tool costs in large projects, not including ripple effects like rework, delay, or audit exposure.

 Understanding the Problem